misterjtc/raspberrypi_security/README.md

 10. Set locate_motion_mode to on
 11. Set locate_motion_style to redbox
 12. Set text_changes to on
+13. I am currently testing "minimum_motion_frames 5" to reduce the number of erroneous motion events from light changes throughout the day.

 ## Enable the Motion Daemon: